 Managing your expectations

-For me, gaining traffic has been the most mentally and emotionally taxing aspect of starting a new blog.
-You should expect to have almost no audience at all during your first couple of months.
 This can be utterly crushing: I would often spend hours on a single post only to have it read by a literal handful of people.
 It makes you feel like a nobody, a nothing, not even a tiny blip on anyone’s radar.
 It sucks.

 Building up your blog’s foundations and gaining an audience requires a significant time and energy investment that’s not going to pay off for another 6 months at least.
 You really have to be a little obsessive in the beginning.